knpuniversity/symfony2-rest/knpu/episode1/serializer-control.md

 use that with `@SerializedName`, you can control the serialized property name for this or anything.

-For controller *which* fields are returned, we'll use [@ExclusionPolicy](http://jmsyst.com/libs/serializer/master/reference/annotations#exclusionpolicy).
+For controlling *which* fields are returned, we'll use [@ExclusionPolicy](http://jmsyst.com/libs/serializer/master/reference/annotations#exclusionpolicy).
 Scroll down to the `@AccessType` code block and copy that `use` statement.
 Open the `Programmer` entity, paste this on top, but remove the last part